-Total Obligations

-Were Consistent

-across Recent Years

-for Both

-Telecommunications

-and Call Center

-Contracts; Data on

-Subcontracting and

-Offshoring Are

-Limited

-Federal Obligations for Telecommunications Averaged \$6 Billion Annually

-Federal agencies reported obligating a total of over \$30 billion to acquire telecommunications products and services during fiscal years 2014 through 2018.
+Total Obligations Were Consistent across Recent Years for Both Telecommunications and Call Center Contracts; Data on Subcontracting and Offshoring Are Limited Federal Obligations for Telecommunications Averaged \$6 Billion Annually Federal agencies reported obligating a total of over \$30 billion to acquire telecommunications products and services during fiscal years 2014 through 2018.
 Telecommunications spending accounted for 1.2 percent of total federal obligations for the 5-year period.
 Over these five years, the majority of the government-wide telecommunications obligations-84 percent-were awarded for services, such as internet and satellite services with the remainder going to products.
 In fiscal year 2018, federal agencies reported obligating \$6.2 billion to acquire telecommunications products and services-an amount that is consistent with the preceding 4 fiscal years.
 DOD accounted for about two-thirds of this amount and civilian agencies for roughly one-third.
 These obligation levels are consistent with the previous 4 fiscal years.
-Within DOD, DISA-which has responsibility for providing, operating, and assuring command and control and information-sharing capabilities across the full spectrum of military operations-had the highest obligations for telecommunications services and products.
-Among civilian agencies, the National Aeronautics and Space Administration, the Department of Transportation, and the Department of Veterans Affairs had the highest obligations.
+Within DOD, DISA-which has responsibility for providing, operating, and assuring command and control and information-sharing capabilities across the full spectrum of military operations-had the highest obligations for telecommunications, and the Department of Veterans Affairs had the highest obligations.
 These three agencies consistently had the highest obligations in each of the previous 4 fiscal years.
-Defense and civilian agencies' obligations for telecommunications for the 5-year period are shown in figure 1.
+Defense and civilian agencies' obligations for telecommunications for telecommunications are shown in figure 1.